otrv4/libgoldilocks/README.md

 decoder knows which of the two possible y-coordinates is correct because of the distinguishing rules.
 See the paper for more details.

+As of v0.9.4, libdecaf uses the "Ristretto" variant of this encoding.
+See https://www.ristretto.group for details, once that site is up.

 ## Licensing

 Most of the source files here are by Mike Hamburg.
-Those files are (c) 2014-2016 Cryptography Research, Inc (a division of Rambus).
+Those files are (c) 2014-2017 Cryptography Research, Inc (a division of Rambus).
 All of these files are usable under the MIT license contained in LICENSE.txt.

 ## Caveats

 As mentioned in the license, there is absolutely NO WARRANTY on any of this code.
-This is an early release, and is likely to have security-critical bugs despite my best efforts.
+This code might well have security-critical bugs despite my best efforts.

 I've attempted to protect against timing attacks and invalid point attacks, but as of yet I've made no attempt to protect against power analysis.

-Cheers,
--- Mike Hamburg